Complex domain approach for reversible data hiding and homomorphic encryption: General framework and application to dispersed data: Reversible Watermarking Approach on the Complex Domain

 Now, the watermarked data\footnote{We use the notation $\delta'_{j,k}$ instead of $d'_{j,k}$ to remark that the value is complex (Gaussian integer) and not a regular integer.} $\delta'_{j,k}$ can be obtained applying the following embedding function:

-\begin{remark} $\delta'_{j,k}$ is, again, a Gaussian integer, since it is the product of two Gaussian integers ($\lambda_k$ and $\delta_{i,j}$).
+\begin{remk} $\delta'_{j,k}$ is, again, a Gaussian integer, since it is the product of two Gaussian integers ($\lambda_k$ and $\delta_{j,k}$).
 Hence, the real and the imaginary parts of the watermarked data are integers.
-This is particularly interesting if we want to carry out further operations on this data, such as public-key encryption. \remarkend \end{remark}
+This is particularly interesting if we want to carry out further operations on this data, such as public-key encryption. \remarkend \end{remk}

-\begin{remark} From a purely mathematical point of view, there is no need to constrain the data, the watermark and the watermarking key to be integers or Gaussian integers.
+\begin{remk} From a purely mathematical point of view, there is no need to constrain the data, the watermark and the watermarking key to be integers or Gaussian integers.
 Consequently, a formulation of the scheme based on real and complex numbers (without constraints) is perfectly possible.
 However, in practical implementations, using floating point numbers would produce round-off errors in simple computations (such as multiplications or divisions).
 In addition, floating point numbers are not handled directly in some operations, such as public-key encryption.
-For these reasons, the proposed method is defined using integers in this paper. \mbox{ } \remarkend \end{remark}
+For these reasons, the proposed method is defined using integers in this paper. \mbox{ } \remarkend \end{remk}

-\begin{remark} It may be argued that the proposed approach is just a linear transformation of the vector $[d_{j,k}, w_k]{^\mathrm{T}}$ to a new vector $v$, obtained multiplying by a particular $2\times 2$ matrix, as follows:
+\begin{remk} It may be argued that the proposed approach is just a linear transformation of the vector $[d_{j,k}, w_k]{^\mathrm{T}}$ to a new vector $v$, obtained multiplying by a particular $2\times 2$ matrix, as follows:

 where $v_1$ corresponds to $\Re(\delta'_{j,k})$ and $v_2$ to $\Im(\delta'_{j,k})$.